 Once you create your content, you have to get it in front of your audience.
 And just like there are many types of content, there are also many places to publish content.

 One of the best places to publish is on your ‘owned’ channels.
-‘Owned’ channels are places where you have complete control over what you publish and the frequency, like your website, blog, and social media (Twitter, Facebook, LinkedIn, etc.).
+‘Owned’ channels are places where you have complete control over what you publish and the frequency, like your website, legal blog, and social media (Twitter, Facebook, LinkedIn, etc.).

 Create Your Editorial Calendar